Memoloveya/SITL-Simulation/README.md

    ```
    python setup.py install
    ```
+   Packages installation:
-   ![IMAGE ALT TEXT HERE](Image/Tool_packages_installation.jpg)
+   ![IMAGE ALT TEXT HERE](Image/Tool_packages_installation.jpg) Pymavlink uninstallation:
-   ![IMAGE ALT TEXT HERE](Image/Tool_packages_installation2.jpg)
+   ![IMAGE ALT TEXT HERE](Image/Tool_packages_installation2.jpg) Pymavlink 2.4.8 specific verision installation:
    ![IMAGE ALT TEXT HERE](Image/Tool_packages_installation3.jpg)

-7. You can check if all the packages version is correct with the example below:
+9. You can check if all the packages version is correct with the example below:
    ![IMAGE ALT TEXT HERE](Image/PIP_LIST.jpg)

-8. Create a folder named SITL in the root directory of your C drive, download all the files from Github and then extract them to the SITL folder.
+10. Create a folder named SITL in the root directory of your C drive, download all the files from Github and then extract them to the SITL folder.
 Use this command to copy SITL folder frome windows system to Linux:
    ```
    cp -rf "/mnt/c/SITL" ~/dronekit-python/examples/
    ```
+   Files download:
-   ![IMAGE ALT TEXT HERE](Image/files_download.jpg)
+   ![IMAGE ALT TEXT HERE](Image/files_download.jpg) Folder creation:
-   ![IMAGE ALT TEXT HERE](Image/SITL_folder.jpg)
+   ![IMAGE ALT TEXT HERE](Image/SITL_folder.jpg) Folder copied to Linux:
    ![IMAGE ALT TEXT HERE](Image/file_copy.jpg)
 ## Vehicle creation, connection and control
 1. Open 3 Linux windows and enter each of their virtual environments.
 The first one is for dronekit-sitl to create vehicle.
 The second one is for mavproxy to broadcast vehicle to your scripts and Mission Planner.
 The third one is for python scripts to control the vehicle.